J-Ramalho/industRial/docs/6_regression.md

 Mountain bikes frames are submitted to many different efforts, namely bending, compression and vibration.
 Obviously no one expects a bike frame to break in regular usage and it is hard to commercialy claim resistance to failure as a big thing.
 Nevertheless on the long term a manufacturer reputation is made on performance features such as the number of cycles of effort that the frame resists.
 An e-bike manufacturing company is looking to increase the duration of its frames by improving the  <b class="highlight">e-bike frame hardening</b> process.

-A test has been run with five groups of 10 bike frames submitted to four different treatment temperature levels and the data collected in the R tibble `ebike_hardening` presented below:
+A test has been run with 5 groups of 30 bike frames submitted to 4 different treatment temperature levels and the data collected in the R tibble `ebike_hardening` presented below:

 ```r